ibm-cloud-architecture/refarch-cloudnative-backup/README.md

 This project shows how to back up some components of the BlueCompute application.

+## Create a Cloud Object Storage account

+Follow these steps to create a Cloud Object Storage account:

+* Log on to Bluemix by going to [Bluemix](https://bluemix.net)

 ## Deploy BlueCompute application
 Follow the instructions on this project to deploy BlueCompute:
 [Deploy BlueCompute](https://github.com/ibm-cloud-architecture/refarch-cloudnative-kubernetes)